-Seaside Park Apartment — this private apartment has everything you might need to feel at home while visiting Liepaja and it also just happens to be about a five-minute walk from the beach!
+Seaside Park Apartment — This private apartment has everything you might need to feel at home while visiting Liepaja and it also just happens to be about a five-minute walk from the beach!
 The owners are incredibly kind and helpful and will ensure that your stay is as perfect as possible.
-Click here to see the latest prices on Booking.com!
+Click here to see their availability

 Boutique Hotel Roze — Also located within a stone’s throw from the beach, this small hotel is perfect for a romantic getaway in Liepaja.
 They have a range of rooms on offer, have a restaurant on site, and also you can add a breakfast option to the room rate.
-Click here to see the latest prices on Booking.com!
+Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse other accommodation options in Liepaja!

 Klaipeda, Lithuania’s third-largest city, is the country’s only port.
 However, contrary to many other port cities, it is incredibly charming with a quaint old town, a number of great restaurants, and a thriving arts scene.
 It is also the gateway for exploring the naturally stunning Curonian Spit.